Improving the energy efficiency of your home

 You can also compare your current and past use to help you understand your energy use and bills.

-Every home and business in Great Britain will be offered smart meters for electricity and gas by the end of 2020.
+Every home and business in Great Britain is being offered smart meters for electricity and gas.

 Below are some things that you can do in your day to day life that can help save energy around your home.